 The University of California Cooperative Extension (UCCE) is pleased to be working with the California Department of Food and Agriculture (CDFA) to provide technical assistance for the CDFA's Office of Environmental Farming and Innovation (OEFI) on Climate Smart Ag Programs.
-UCCE- Mendocino County's Community Education Specialist, Britta Baskerville, will be working with several regional organizations to assist North Coast farmers with the process of applying for the Healthy Soils Program (HSP) and the Statewide Water Efficiency Enhancement Program (SWEEP).
+UCCE- Mendocino County has worked with several regional organizations to assist North Coast farmers with the process of applying for the Healthy Soils Program (HSP) and the Statewide Water Efficiency Enhancement Program (SWEEP).
 UCCE- Mendocino County's Dairy Advisor, Randi Black, will be assisting with the Dairy Digester Research & Development Program (DDRDP) and the Alternative Manure Management Program (AMMP).

-If you're a farmer or rancher seeking assistance in facing the challenge of farming for a changing climate, then these programs could be your next step!
+If you're a farmer or rancher seeking assistance, then these programs could be your next step!
 For more information, check out the CDFA website https://www.cdfa.ca.gov/oefi/, and be sure to utilize our Community Education Specialist who is here to help!
-Britta can be reached at the contact below.
-Also please see this Press Release for Lake, Sonoma, and Mendocino Counties:
+The UCCE-Mendocino County office can be reached at:

 University Of California Cooperative Extension